danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 The resulting signature does not commit to the presence of the SignedAttributes type, allowing an attacker to influence verification behaviour.
 An attacker can perform two different types of attacks:

-1. Take an arbitrary CMS signed message M which was originally signed with SignedAttributes present and remove the SignedAttributes, thereby crafting a new message M' that was never signed by the signer.
+1. Take an arbitrary CMS signed message M which was originally signed with SignedAttributes present and rearrange the structure such that the SignedAttributes field is absent and the original DER-encoded SignedAttributes appears as an encapsulated or detached content of type id-data, thereby crafting a new structure M' that was never explicitly signed by the signer.
 M' has the DER-encoded SignedAttributes of the original message as its content and verifies correctly against the original signature of M.
 2. Let the signer sign a message of the attacker's choice without SignedAttributes.
    The attacker chooses this message to be a valid DER-encoding of a SignedAttributes object.
    He can then add this encoded SignedAttributes object to the signed message and change the signed message to the one that was used to create the messageDigest attribute within the SignedAttributes.